PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   operator movement, rename, and removal;
 - `f6b62363` moves the Transpose-DQ-Mean-Q bridge to one indexed, fully planned quantization-cleanup transaction;
-- the current checkpoint moves pseudo-op LeakyReLU fusion to one indexed graph- cleanup owner with batch producer compaction.
+- `3042329e` moves pseudo-op LeakyReLU fusion to one indexed graph-cleanup owner with batch producer compaction;
+- the current checkpoint moves the former YOLO MUL-square fold to a generic indexed constant-fold owner and protects public intermediates.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain